Jamal Edwards has died, aged 31

-Reports are emerging that Jamal Edwards has passed away, aged 31.
+Jamal Edwards has passed away, aged 31.

-Tributes on social media have been pouring in for the entrepreneur, author, director, DJ and founder of the influential online urban music platform, SB.TV.
-The channel helped to launch the careers of artists like Dave, Ed Sheeran and Jessie J.
+The news was confirmed by representatives of Edwards’ media company to the BBC earlier this evening (February 20) following reports on social media that the entrepreneur, author, director, DJ and founder of the influential online urban music platform, SB.TV., died unexpectedly today.

-Rports on social media said Edwards died unexpectedly today (February 20) and the BBC are reporting that Edwards’ media company confirmed news of his passing to the organisation.
+Edwards attended the BRIT Awards earlier this month and reports say he performed as a DJ at a gig in north London on Saturday night (February 19).

 NME has reached out to representatives of Edwards for comment.

-Below are some of the many tributes that have been shared on social media, including ones from Dave, George The Poet and AJ Tracey.
+Tributes have poured in for Edwards on social media, including ones from Dave, George The Poet and AJ Tracey.

 Tracey wrote: “RIP Jamal Edwards, West London legend status”, while Dave added: “Thank you for everything”.